aggregat4/meeters/README.md

-This program is mean to be a Linux graphical utility that lives in the tray (as an app indicator), watches a configured ical calendar file and will notify shortly before a meeting begins with the added (and crucial) feature of extracting any online meeting URLs from the invitation and allowing one click access.
+This is graphical (GTK) utility for Linux that lives in the tray as an app indicator, watches a configured ical calendar file URL and will notify shortly before a meeting begins.
+It allows you to directly open any (Zoom) embedded meeting URL with a single click from either the popup menu or the notification.

 # Building

+1. Clone repo
+1. `cargo b`

 # Installation

 You can drop the meeters binary anywhere.
+The tarball includes 2 icons that will be used when they are located next to the meeters binary.
+If not the program will default to a "new appointment" icon.

 # Configuration